Medical Payments Insurance or MedPay Insurance

 You're driving in your lane when an out-of-control SUV runs you off the road.

 Your car looks fine, but your arm really hurts after it hit the steering wheel.
-Your wife, who was riding with you, hit her forehead on the side window and now has an ugly lump and a bad headache.
+Your wife, who was riding with you, hit her forehead on the side window and now has a lump and a bad headache.

 Since each of your expenses was less than your $2,000 per-person limit, Medical Payments coverage would cover your medical costs.